 The last ten years have brought significant advances in the collection of empirical cinema history data.
 Scholars working alone as well as those participating as members in interdisciplinary and increasingly international research teams have begun to excavate not only the expansive historical geography of cinema exhibition sites, but also the temporal trajectories of countless film programs flowing over this terrain.
 Together, these sites and flows produced zones of space and time that marked out lines of distinction between “popular” and “unpopular” forms of cinema culture from the mainstream to the margins.
 This data on cinema culture has in turn been located within a variety of non-cinema contexts – gender, class, ethnicity, population density and more – in order to better understand the place of cinema in the production of larger structures of social, cultural, economic, and political power.
 Not surprisingly, as the push to collect larger and larger amounts of cinema and non-cinema data has grown, so too has the push to find new ways for comparing, connecting, and representing this data using geospatial analysis and mapping.

 If the methodological challenges of “new cinema history” are great, so too are the opportunities.
-To help foster these opportunities, an exciting international workshop was recently convened at Goethe Universität in Frankfurt am Main, Germany.
-The workshop was entitled Researching and Comparing Historical Cinema Cultures: Film Popularity and Mapping, and it was spearheaded and superbly organized by Karina Pryt, within the framework of the DFG funded project: “Cinema Culture in Warsaw 1895/6-1939: A Transnational Perspective.
+To help foster these opportunities, an exciting international workshop was convened in January 2020 at Goethe Universität in Frankfurt am Main, Germany.
+The workshop was entitled Researching and Comparing Historical Cinema Cultures: Film Popularity and Mapping, and it was spearheaded and superbly organized by Karina Pryt, within the framework of the DFG funded project: “Cinema Culture in Warsaw 1895/6-1939: A Transnational Perspective.”